AdrianArtacho/salta_emotouch/SEGMENT-study.md

 ---

-## Generate GIF
+## Example clips

-It would be helpful to have gif(s) on the first page, explaining what a 'choreomusical sequence' looks/sounds like (as well as how to operate the EmoTouch).
+It would be helpful to have looped video clips prior to the experiment, explaining what a 'choreomusical sequence' looks/sounds like (as well as how to operate the EmoTouch).

-- Select video to be used for this urpose (not one of the used in the study)
+- [x] Select video to be used for this urpose (not one of the used in the study)

-- Select a few seconds, 10"max
+- [x] Trim a few seconds, 10"max

-- Anonymize video, fix audio
+- [x] Anonymize video, fix audio

-- Capture screen while using emoTouch
+- [x] upload to emoTouch web

 ---